arcs-njit-edu/docs/docs/faq/FAQs.md

 ??? question "How do I submit and manage jobs on the Wulver HPC cluster?"
     - We use the SLURM resource manager and scheduler on Wulver for submitting and managing jobs on the compute nodes.
-    - Check our [SLURM page](https://hpc.njit.edu/Software/slurm/slurm/) on the website for more detailed guidance.
+    - Check our [SLURM page](../Software/slurm/slurm.md) on the website for more detailed guidance.

 ??? question "What is Walltime?"
     - Walltime refers to the maximum amount of real-world time a job is allowed to run on the cluster.
-    - It is the total elapsed time from when the job starts to when it finishes, including any idle time, queue wait time, and processing time.
+The actual job may finish earlier.
     - To set the walltime, you'll typically specify it in the job submission script:
     ```bash
     #SBATCH --time=01:00:00      # Request 1 hour of walltime
     ```

 ??? question "How can I monitor the status of my jobs?"
-    - For checking and monitoring the status of your job please use [this](https://hpc.njit.edu/Software/slurm/slurm/#managing-and-monitoring-jobs) guide for detailed information.
+    - For checking and monitoring the status of your job please use [this](../Software/slurm/slurm.md#managing-and-monitoring-jobs) guide for detailed information.

 ??? question "Where does my output will appear after I submit a job?"
     - Your output will appear in the file which you initialized in your job script which look like below: